GirishAgarwal007/ansible-jenkins-poc/README.md

 # Summary

-This project demonstrates integration of Ansible and Jenkins.
+This project demonstrates integration of AWS, Ansible and Jenkins.

 ## Project Description